usnistgov/800-63-3/sp800-63b/cover.md

 The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal.

 </div>

-## Executive Summary

-Digital authentication is the process of establishing confidence in user identities electronically presented to an information system.
-The robustness of this confidence is described by categorization known as the Authenticator Assurance Level (AAL).
-The separation of AAL from Identity Assurance Level (IAL), described in SP 800-63A, better supports applications requiring strong authentication that may be pseudonomymous.
-The separation of authenticator issuance from the establishment of credentials binding those authenticators to individuals provides additional flexibility in the enrollment and identity proofing process.

-This guideline addresses how an individual, known as a claimant, can securely authenticate to a Credential Service Provider to establish the context for a remote digital interaction.

-The three AALs reflect the options agencies will select based on their risk profile and the potential harm caused by an invalid or fraudulent user accessing their systems.
-The AALs are as follows:

-**Authenticator Assurance Level 1** - AAL 1 provides some assurance that the claimant controls the authenticator registered to a subscriber.
-AAL 1 uses single-factor authentication using a wide range of available authentication technologies.
-Successful authentication requires that the claimant prove through a secure authentication protocol that he or she possesses and controls the authenticator.

-**Authenticator Assurance Level 2** – AAL 2 provides high confidence that the claimant controls the authenticator registered to a subscriber.
-Two different authentication factors are required.
-Approved cryptographic techniques are required at AAL 2 and above.

-**Authenticator Assurance Level 3** – AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
-Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is similar to AAL 2 except that a "hard" cryptographic authenticator that also provides impersonation resistance is required.

 ## Table of Contents